addictedtoflames/PS-PwPush/README.md

     Number of random symbols at end of password.

 `-PaddingSymbols <String>`
-    Character set for padding symbols
+    Character set for padding symbols.

+`-Count`
+    Number of passwords to generate